sirasmu/skills-that-matter/README.md

 ## Log 2018-04-17

 Current goal is to learn CI/CD.
 For this I will be looking at Travis CI, TeamCity, Jenkins, Octopus Deploy + Tentacles and Resin.io.
 Current goal is to figure out how to keep values secret, but still have the correct ones upon deployment.
 I have to look into ENV variables.
+Currently I am working on a Python3 project with a Discord bot.
+I use Travis CI for it and it is the plan to try out Resin.io.
+The project is of now in a private git repository and I want to figure out how to use maybe ENV variables to see how I can how it public, but sensitive data hidden.
+Then I want to make a similar bot, but this time in Rust and with trying out Jenkins and Octopus Deploy instead.
+Just so that I get a broad familiarity with the tools and will be able to see what benefits they each have.